NadiaBotha/Task10_Lvl01-Capstone01/README.md

 ## Contributors
 Contributors include Nadia Botha and HyperionDev.

 Please send an email to nadiamarais@live.co.za regarding any issues.
-Provide include a brief description and screenshot of the issue in the email, with Financial Calculators as the email subject.
+Include a brief description and screenshot of the issue in the email, with Financial Calculators as the email subject.

 ## Installing and running the program
 Install Python 3.7 or a later version by clicking [here](https://www.python.org/downloads/).